 Fortunately, there are several ways to fix this common WordPress error.
 By taking quick, decisive action to get your database back on track, you can remove this warning before it’s noticed by your site visitors – or even worse, the search engines.

-In this post, we’ll look at the main causes of this WordPress error.
+In this postA post is a type of content in WordPress, a popular open-source content management system used for creating an… More, we’ll look at the main causes of this WordPress error.
 We’ll then share four tried-and-tested ways to fix it.
 Let’s get started!

 The Database Connection Error (And Why It’s Bad News for Your WordPress Website)